alberto-martino/alberto-martino/README.md

 💸 For DS105L, my teammates and I are currently working on a project analysing the impact of **education** on salary and job in the United States of America: stay tuned for more!

 🐍 Currently trying to improve my Python and Tableau skills.
-And my French as well (with poor results 😳)
+And my French as well, _oui oui_ 🥖

 ## What comes next?